Supports of simple modules in cyclotomic Cherednik categories O: Proofs of main results

-{\it Proof of (1)}.
-Here we take $\underline{W}:=G(\ell,1,n-1)$.
-Let us show, first, that The block decompositions of $\OCat_c, \OCat_{c-\psi}$ on the level of $K_0$ are the same because $\psi$ is integral.
-The functor $\WC_{c-\psi\leftarrow c}$ preserves the labels of blocks because it acts as the identity on the $K_0$-groups, see Proposition \ref{Prop:WC_K0}. (\ref{eq:WC_comm_Ei}) follows now from the construction of the functors $E_z$ in \ref{SSS_cat_KM}.
+The block decompositions of $\OCat_c, \OCat_{c-\psi}$ on the level of $K_0$ are the same because $\psi$ is integral.
+So the functor $\WC_{c-\psi\leftarrow c}$ preserves the labels of blocks because it acts as the identity on the $K_0$-groups, see Proposition \ref{Prop:WC_K0}. (\ref{eq:WC_comm_Ei}) follows now from the construction of the functors $E_z$ in \ref{SSS_cat_KM}.

 Now let us show that $\wc_{c-\psi\leftarrow c}\circ \tilde{e}_i\cong \tilde{e}_i\circ \wc_{c-\psi\leftarrow c}$.
 Since $\wc_{c-\psi\leftarrow c}$ is a bijection, the claim that it intertwines the crystal operators $\tilde{f}_i$ will follow.